twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **NewFontIncludeOutlines** (version 5.6 & above) – Used with **Predefined outlines: Include outlines** in `TNEWTRUETYPEFONTFORM` (the outlines are from Garava).
 Default is on.
 * **OpenDialogInitialDir2** – Contains the directory in the Open dialog.
 Default is user's font folder.
 * **OpenDialogInitialDirAutoKerning** (version 2.0 until 6.5) – Contains the directory in the Open dialog from `TAUTOKERNEXFORM`.
-* **OpenDialogInitialDirImportImage2** – Contains the directory in the Open dialog from `TCONVERTBITMAPTOCONTOURSFORM`.
+* **OpenDialogInitialDirImportImage2** – Contains the directory in the Open dialog from Import Image.
 * **OpenDialogInitialDirNamingField2** – Contains the directory in the Open dialog from `TADDCUSTOMNAMINGFORM`.
 Default is desktop.
 * **OpenDialogInitialDirTransform3** – Contains the directory in the Open dialog from `TPERFORMTRANSFORMATIONFORM`.
 Default is program's transform folder.
 * **OptionsPage** – Select the tab in the options window.
 Default is 0 (General).